-The purpose of this scenario is to practice effective communication and efficient teamwork skills, such as those defined in crew resource management programs and the Agency for Healthcare Research and Quality's (AHRQ's) TeamSTEPPS® program.
-For more details, refer to the "Facilitator Notes" on page 42.
+The purpose of this scenario is to practice effective communication and efficient teamwork skills, such as those defined in crew resource management programs and the Agency for Healthcare Research and Quality's (AHRQ's) TeamSTEPPS[®] program.
+For more details, refer to the "Facilitator Notes" on page 40.

-A laboring patient (G2P1) was admitted at 39 weeks gestation to Labor & Delivery (L&D) by an on-call obstetrician from an OB clinic.
+A laboring patient (G2P1) was admitted at 39 weeks gestation to Labor & Delivery (L&D) by an on-call obstetrician from an obstetrics clinic.
 The patient's previous medical history includes a pregnancy in her teens and anemia.
 Ultrasounds during prenatal care at the clinic were normal.
 Records indicate a 49-pound weight gain throughout the pregnancy.

 Upon assessment, the patient is approximately 4 cm dilated with membranes ruptured and mild vaginal bleeding noted.
-Baseline FHR is in the 140s without decelerations.
-The fetal weight is estimated at 8.5 pounds (more likely 10 pounds).
+Baseline fetal heart rate (FHR) is in the 140s without decelerations.
+The fetal weight is estimated at 8.5 lbs (more likely 10 lbs).